 There have been transits across Tabby’s Star that have caused dramatic dips in light over the last several years.
 Scientists focused on two major events.
 One transit they call D800 was a single event that caused a large drop of brightness by 15 percent.
 The second event, D1500, was a sudden series of transits that together resulted in a dimming of 22 percent.
 It appears this was caused by a group of huge objects, though not planets, as even a large planet, such as Jupiter, would cause only about a 1 percent light decrease.

-The shape of the transiting objects were irregular, whereas a planet would be round.
-Additionally, the dips were not in regular intervals.
-A transiting (orbiting) planet causes regularly interval blinks across our field of view and diminished light could last for hours.
+The shape of the transiting objects was irregular, whereas a planet would be round.
+Additionally, the dips were not at regular intervals.
+A transiting (orbiting) planet causes regular interval blinks across our field of view and diminished light could last for hours.
 However, Tabby’s Star showed a decrease in light that lasted for days.

 Dimming Over Time

 In addition to these strange behaviors, another anomaly has scientists puzzled.
 It appears that Tabby’s Star is slowly fading over time.
 This, according to Ben Montet, of the California Institute of Technology in Pasadena, is “unprecedented for this type of star.”
 In January of 2016, “astronomer Bradley Schaefer of Louisiana State University reported that KIC 8462852 also seems to have dimmed overall by 14 percent between 1890 and 1989” (Space.com).
 He determined this by evaluating photographic glass plates that had captured KIC 8462852 between that time period in the Harvard College Observatory.